omikader/robot-formation/README.md

 **Running the Simulation:**

 In order to keep our code readable and modular, we moved many of the calculations into helper functions that will be called in our "main.m" file.
-In order to run the simulation, simply open the "Code" folder in MATLAB and enter "main".
+In order to run the simulation, simply open the contents of /src in MATLAB and enter "main".
 This will run and plot all 5 simulations, as described in the project guidelines.

 The main file contains initial conditions and destination points for different circumstances.
 To test different functionality, simply modify those state conditions vectors.